FooSoft/goldsmith/README.md

         End(dstDir)               // write files to dstDir
     ```

-*   Debugging problems in minified code can be annoying, so let's use the
+*   Debugging problems in minified code can be tricky, so let's use the
-    [Condition](https://godoc.org/github.com/FooSoft/goldsmith-components/filters/condition) filter to make it happen
+    [Condition](https://godoc.org/github.com/FooSoft/goldsmith-components/filters/condition) filter to make minification
-    only when we are ready for final distribution.
+    occur only when we are ready for distribution.

     ```go
     goldsmith.